stephanieruiz1/credit_risk/README.md

 #### Precision:it is low for high-risk and is high for low-risk loans
 #### Recall:high risk is 0.91 and for low risk is 0.94
 ## Summary
+The best machine learning model is the closest to 1.
+This means, the Easy Ensemble Adaboost Classifer had the highest balanced accuracy with its .93 compared to the other ones.
+Also, it provides a highest score for all high risk loans.